kendra-gilbertson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Kendra Gilbertson is the Associate Director in the College of Arts & Humanities Student Advising office at UCF.
+Kendra Gilbertson is the Associate Director in the College of Arts & Humanities Student Advising (CAHSA) office at the University of Central Florida (UCF).
 Her research interests include digital rhetoric, social media activism, hashtags, and gender studies.